Skip to main content

 QUESTION 1: WHY DO WE EXIST?

 This question addresses a company’s core purpose or its reason for existence.
-In the book / full summary we explain how the core purpose is different from a marketing slogan, the key categories of core purpose and the questions to ask to define your core purpose.
+We explain how the core purpose is different from a marketing slogan, the key categories of core purpose and the questions to ask to define your core purpose in our complete book summary bundle.

 QUESTION 2: HOW DO WE BEHAVE?

 Your company’s core values define your personality, and this question addresses how your values should be brought to life.
-In the book / full summary we explain the differences between core values, aspirational values, permission-to-play values and accidental values, and the 3-step process you can use to identify your core values in a meaningful way that shapes behavior.
+We explain the differences between core values, aspirational values, permission-to-play values and accidental values, and the 3-step process you can use to identify your core values in a meaningful way that shapes behavior in our full book summary.

 QUESTION 3: WHAT DO WE DO?